All Episodes

 Yeah, but the framework was created so that they would extend it to illegals.

-And we all knew they were going to do that as soon as they had more government control, and as soon as this law, which isn't really a law, it's really just more a set of government powers that they can sort of enact or not enact as they see fit, and it's so big, and no one's even read the thing, and it just gives all these different departments discretion.
+And we all knew they were going to do that as soon as they had more government control and as soon as this law, which isn't really a law, it's really just more a set of government powers that they can sort of enact or not enact as they see fit.

-There's a lot of discretion built into the law, but knowing the nature and purpose of the Democratic Party, it was understandable at that time that of course, once they got Obamacare through, guess what?
+There's a lot of discretion built into the law, but knowing the nature and purpose of the Democratic Party, it was understandable at that time that, of course, once they got Obamacare through, guess what?

 They were going to extend it to illegals.

-And now on Hillary's official website, as I said, expanded access to affordable health care to all families, regardless of immigration status, i.e., I'm President Hillary, and I'm going to make sure illegals can buy into Obamacare.
+And now on Hillary's official website, as I said, expanded access to affordable health care to all families, regardless of immigration status, i.e., I'm president Hillary, and I'm going to make sure illegals can buy into Obamacare.

-Anybody care that they lied?
+Does anybody care that they lied?

-I mean, is that does it matter to anybody that this was I I leave that to uh I leave that to all of you.
+I mean, does it matter to anybody that this was?

-Let's take Rich in uh Missouri.
+Let's take Rich in Missouri.

 What's up, Rich?

-Hey, Bucks, how are you doing?
+How are you doing?

 Good, sir.